pacs-course/pacs-examples/Examples/src/STL/RangesAndViews/README.md

 # C++ Ranges, Views, and Range Adaptors #

+**NOTE** I am using the `std::ranges::to` c++23 feature.
+Not all the compilers supports it yet, you need g++ version at least 14 or clang++ at least veersion 18.1.
+If you do not have it, go in the code and toggle comments on the parts that uses this feature.

 ## Ranges ##
 A **Range** is a concept that refers to anything you can iterate over with a beginning and an end.
 In C++, ranges provide a more modern and powerful abstraction for dealing with sequences of values.
 The range library, introduced in C++20, offers several utilities to work with ranges conveniently.
 In modern c++ a range is any object that can be used in a range-based for loop.
 This includes containers, as well as views, and in general any class that implements the `begin()` and `end()` functions, returning valid iterators, or that returns valid iterators when called with `std::begin()` and `std::end()`.